What are a few differences between drawing from imagination and references? Can they help us to get better at drawing?

-Some artists might say its cheating to use references.
+Some artists might say it’s cheating to use references.
 Others might see it as the gateway to learning how to draw.

+In many ways, they would both be right.
+In critical learning, one cannot function without the other.
 This is why reference drawing is so widely used by artists as a learning tool.
 There are however certain constraints to consider when choosing your references.
 Especially if you are planning to make art for commercial reasons.

 References are practical for accuracy.

 Certainly!
 In the contemporary art world, a diverse array of artists harness a multitude of tools and techniques to achieve precision and lucidity in their creations.
 Among these tools, photography stands as a pivotal medium, providing artists with the ability to capture moments, scenes, or objects in exacting detail.

 Digital mediums have also become indispensable in the artistic process.
 Through sophisticated software and hardware, artists can manipulate and refine their images, achieving a level of precision that would be painstaking or even unattainable through traditional means.
 This digital realm offers artists unprecedented freedom to experiment, refine, and perfect their compositions.

 Grids are another crucial tool in the artist’s toolkit.
 By overlaying a grid onto their canvas or reference image, artists can break down complex scenes into manageable sections.
 This not only aids in maintaining accurate proportions but also facilitates the process of transferring intricate details onto the final work.